Module ngx_http_proxy_module

 proxy_set_header Connection close;

-Allows to redefine or append fields to the request header passed to the proxied server.
-A value can contain text, variables, and their combination.
-These directives are inherited from the previous level if and only if there are no proxy_set_header directives defined on the current level.
+Allows redefining or appending fields to the request header passed to the proxied server.
+The value can contain text, variables, and their combinations.
+These directives are inherited from the previous configuration level if and only if there are no proxy_set_header directives defined on the current level.
 By default, only two fields are redefined:

 proxy_set_header Host $proxy_host;